 You have the right to have your say in decisions that affect you.
-This includes decisions made at planning meetings about your support at school.
-Being involved with making your support plan can help you at school.
+This includes decisions made when schools are planning the support you need.

-If you get extra support at school, you may have a learning support plan.
-This is a plan to help organise your support and keep track of how it is helping you.
+If you need extra support at school, you may have a learning support plan.
+This is a plan to help the school to organise your support and keep track of how it is helping you.

 - Coordinated Support Plan or CSP.
 You may have a CSP if you need extra support from people outside school as well (like a social worker, a speech and language therapist or a mental health worker).
 You may also have a CSP if you are care-experienced.
 A CSP is there to make sure all the people who support you work well together and know what’s going on.
 At least once a year, the school will look at your CSP with you and your parents or carers to see how well it is working.
 This meeting is called a CSP review.

 You should be involved in planning your support at school